* March Only! Free Saint Patrick Ebook Here.

 Once you have a good catechism for children (my favorite is Jesus Comes - Our Holy Faith series) all other Catholic books can be compared to it.

 Why?
-Simply because all books can be compared to the Ten Commandments and the Apostles' Creed - our main beliefs.
+Simply because all books can be compared to the Ten Commandments and the Apostles' Creed - our main Catholic beliefs.
 All large decisions in life can be compared to the basic Catholic beliefs.
 This certitude makes using Catholic values so much easier which is the main reason we chose to homeschool.

 Catholic homeschool curriculum can be the very best place to start whether in accredited homeschool programs or not; but how do you find the good books?
-Easy.
-Compare.

 Does the catechism that you use teach these truths?

-First Communion is usually the first sacrament studied in a Catholic homeschool.
+First Communion is usually the first sacrament studied in Catholic homeschool.
 You'll want to have books that support what the children learn like little saints and prayer books.

 If your children have already received their First Communion, they'll still need to know the same basics.
 We have printable worksheets to copy the answers, audio downloads to memorize them, and beautiful Catholic coloring pages that help children love Jesus, Mary, and the saints.
+They can even be used for handwriting class.

 Homeschool is geared toward learning the